-A factory reset, sometimes known as a hard reset would remove personal data, settings, changes from your mobile device, returning it to the same condition that it had when it left the factory.
+A factory reset, sometimes known as a hard reset would remove personal data, settings, and changes from your mobile device, returning it to the same condition that it had when it left the factory.

 Normally, there are many signs given by your Android phone to perform a factory reset.